DamiamAlfaro/DamiamAlfaro.github.io/_posts/2024-06-24-CaliforniaMunicipalities.md

 result = table[1]
 ```
 In order to extract the data from each of the rows of the table (because ultimately, a [table](https://en.wikipedia.org/wiki/Table_(information)) is a table regardless of being
-static in a webpage; i.e. it has rows, columns, headings, variables, etc) one has to seek for the [<tr>](https://www.w3schools.com/tags/tag_tr.asp) attribute within the 'table'
+static in a webpage; i.e. it has rows, columns, headings, variables, etc) one has to seek for the ['tr'](https://www.w3schools.com/tags/tag_tr.asp) hmlt element within the 'table'
 html element, as it is that element the one containing the information of each row, i.e. in this case, each municipality.

 ```python